 QUCEH Seminar Series

 We organise a bi-weekly in-person seminar at Riddel Hall during term time.
-Please contact Ruth Flanagan to find out more about our seminar series.
+Please contact Chris Colvin to find out more about our seminar series.

 Link to Current Seminar Schedule: